1989 United Kingdom local elections

-Local elections were held in the United Kingdom in 1989.
+The 1989 United Kingdom local elections were held on Thursday 4 May 1989 in England and Wales, and Wednesday 17 May 1989 in Northern Ireland.
 The Labour Party had the highest projected national vote share, but the Conservative Party, in power at Westminster, gained the most seats.
+On the same day, there was a parliamentary by-election in the Vale of Glamorgan constituency in Wales; Labour won the seat from the Conservatives.

 The national projected share of the vote was Labour 42%, Conservative 36%, Liberal Democrats 19%.
 The Conservatives gained 92 seats, Labour gained 35 seats and the Liberal Democrats lost 175 seats.
 It was Labour's largest share of the vote in any election in a decade, as the party's popularity continued to improve as a result of the ongoing modernisation process under Neil Kinnock, and that the Conservative government's popularity was starting to fall following the announcement of the poll tax.